-We can put a lot of pressure on ourselves to get it right, to feel, release and integrate the unfamiliar sensations perfectly first time, to do it all in one go.
+We can put a lot of pressure on ourselves to get it right - to feel, release and integrate the unfamiliar sensations perfectly first time, and to do all this in one go.

 But that's leaping too far ahead.
 First, we may need to work on habituating ourselves a little to how it feels to have this emotion moving through our body, with all its attendant associations, memories, and sensations of tingling, tightness, heat, cold, heaviness, lightness, prickliness, and so on.

 Further down the road we might get a better sense of what we should DO with this emotion; how to better express it, the ways in which we may need to adjust our identity to include more of this feeling, how to contain or release this emotion appropriately...Until then, it is enough to give ourselves a little time to get used to how it is simply to allow ourselves to feel.